hi-chi/pipic/docs/guides/TUTORIAL.md

 To use $\pi$-PIC, follow one of the installation paths described in the [installation instructions](INSTALLATION.md).
 Then, write your own Python script describing your simulation setup (you can start from one of the [examples](../../examples)).

-After sucessfull installation of $\pi$-PIC you can import the package as:
+After successful installation of $\pi$-PIC you can import the package as:
 ```
 import pipic
 from pipic import consts, types